TheOldManSoul/Think-Note/README.md

 currently skill wise,

-So please feel free to use it to your hearts content and if anything is improved or such, i wish to be let know it it. :)
+So please feel free to use it to your hearts content and if anything is improved or such, i wish to be let know of and credited for the original script/code if used elsewhere.